Personal Income Tax Portugal

 Capital gains by non-residents

-The seller is domiciled in a listed low tax jurisdiction;
+- The seller is domiciled in a blacklisted jurisdiction;

 Real estate capital gains

-Fifty percent of capital gains arising from the sale of real estate by tax residents in Portugal is taxed at progressive tax rates varying from 14.50% to 48%.
+Fifty percent of capital gains arising from the sale of real estate by tax residents in Portugal is taxed at progressive tax rates.

-The gain may be wholly or partially exempt if the property being sold is the taxpayer's primary residence and the sale proceeds, reduced by the value of any outstanding loans relating to the purchase of the property being sold, are reinvested in the acquisition, improvement or construction of another primary residence in Portugal or within the European Union within 36 months from the sale or in the period of 24 months previous to the sale.
+The gain may be wholly or partially exempt if the property being sold is the taxpayer's primary residence and the sale proceeds, reduced by the value of any outstanding loans relating to the purchase of the property being sold, are reinvested in the acquisition, improvement or construction of another primary residence in Portugal, in another EU Member State, or in the EEA within 36 months from the sale or in the period of 24 months previous to the sale.

 (%)